 11-year-old killed

-in California drug raid
+in California drug raidby

 TY PHILLIPS, Modesto Bee of California

-Alberto Sepulveda, a seventh-grader at Prescott Senior Elementary School, was pronounced dead in his home in the north Modesto neighborhood commonly known as Highway Village.
+MODESTO, Calif.
+(September 14, 2000) - An 11-year-old Modesto boy was fatally shot early Wednesday morning when police SWAT team officers on a federal narcotics sweep raided his parents' home.
+Police said the shooting was an accident.Alberto Sepulveda, a seventh-grader at Prescott Senior Elementary School, was pronounced dead in his home in the north Modesto neighborhood commonly known as Highway Village.
 He died from one shotgun round to the back, Police Chief Roy Wasden said.

 Wasden would not give any other details of the shooting or raid, not even where in the small house the shooting took place.
 He said details will not be available until investigations have been completed.